yanwu2014/swne/README.md

 3. A basic [walkthrough](https://yanwu2014.github.io/swne/Examples/pbmc3k_swne_matrix.html) using SWNE to visualize 3k PBMC cells starting from a counts matrix
 4. A [walkthrough](https://yanwu2014.github.io/swne/Examples/Han_hemato_swne.html) benchmarking SWNE against UMAP and SWNE using a large mouse hematopoiesis data from the [Mouse Cell Atlas](http://bis.zju.edu.cn/MCA/).
 The walkthrough was based of an analysis done by the UMAP authors in Figure 2 of their UMAP paper [Becht, McInnes et al, NBT, 2019](https://www.nature.com/articles/nbt.4314).
 5. A [walkthrough](https://yanwu2014.github.io/swne/Examples/hemato_swne.html) demonstrating SWNE on a hematopoiesis dataset and comparing SWNE against other embeddings including t-SNE and UMAP (recreating Figure 2 from our Cell Systems paper).
+6. A [walkthrough](https://yanwu2014.github.io/swne/Examples/zika_swne.html) demonstrating SWNE on a single-cell [study](https://elifesciences.org/articles/32942) looking at Zika replication across time in a hepatoma cell line.
-6. A [walkthrough](https://yanwu2014.github.io/swne/Examples/multiple_pancreas_alignment_swne.html) using SWNE to visualize four pancreas datasets that have undergone alignment with Seurat V3's [data integration](https://www.biorxiv.org/content/10.1101/460147v1.abstract).
+7. A [walkthrough](https://yanwu2014.github.io/swne/Examples/multiple_pancreas_alignment_swne.html) using SWNE to visualize four pancreas datasets that have undergone alignment with Seurat V3's [data integration](https://doi.org/10.1016/j.cell.2019.05.031).

 ## scATAC/THS-seq Walkthroughs and examples